LabnexDev/Labnex/frontend/public/documentation_md/topics/bot-commands.md

 ## General Commands

 -   **`/help`**
-    -   Displays a list of available commands and their descriptions.
+    -   Displays a comprehensive list of available commands with detailed descriptions, organized by category.
     -   Usage: `/help`

+-   **`/ping`**
+    -   Checks if the bot is online and responsive.
+Useful for testing bot connectivity.
+    -   Usage: `/ping`

 -   **`/linkaccount`**
     -   Initiates the process to link your Discord account with your Labnex account.